 An effective inbound marketing plan must include outstanding content that is written to educate and relate to your readers.
-Your content strategy should define your target audience, anticipate their needs and what problems they need solved, and offer a list of topics that will provide clear benefits to your customers.
-This it is the time to create outstanding blog posts, videos, eBooks and other materials that are not centered around sales, but rather offer value to your prospects.
+Your content strategy should define your target audience, anticipate their needs and what problems they need solved, and a list of topics that will offer clear benefits to your customers.
+This it is the time to create outstanding blog posts, videos, eBooks, and other materials that are not centered around sales, but rather offer value to your prospects.

 A good inbound marketing agency will always recommend that you document your content marketing strategy.
 This provides a variety of benefits that enhance the overall function and performance of effective inbound marketing.